Monads Can Be Used for Many Things!

 m'

-such that m'
+such that m' implements

 all the operations that

-implementsand adds State-transformer capabilities
+mimplementsand adds State-transformer capabilities

-satisfies the constraint (MonadState s (StateT s m))
+StateT s m satisfies the constraint (MonadState s (StateT s m))

-A State-transformer over Int
+A State-transformer over Int states

-We can go back and give evalProf
+We can go back and give evalProf the type

-A Transform that adds Except
+A Transform that adds Exception Capabilities

 The transformer ExceptT e m